 - Climate finance: Mobilizing funding from developed countries to support developing nations.

-- Loss and damage: Establishing mechanisms to compensate vulnerable communities affected by climate impacts.
+- Loss and damage: Operating mechanisms to support vulnerable communities affected by climate impacts.

 Role of Civil Society and Non-State Actors

-- Private sector: Plays a critical role in innovation, investment, and implementation of climate solutions.
+- Private sector: Plays a critical role in innovation, investment and the implementation of climate solutions.

 - Youth movements: Increasingly active in demanding urgent and ambitious climate action from governments.